 Be a part of the Cathedral Community

 The Cathedral relies heavily on its team of volunteers to provide a warm Ministry of Welcome to its many worshippers and visitors.
-Volunteering at the Cathedral can be extremely rewarding, whether you contribute as a Flower Arranger, ‘Holy Duster’, Bellringer, Steward, Sunday Club Assistant or Cathedral Guide / Welcomer / Chaplain.
+Volunteering at the Cathedral can be extremely rewarding, whether you contribute as a Flower Arranger, ‘Holy Duster’, Bellringer, Steward, Sunday Club Assistant, Cathedral Guide / Welcomer / Chaplain or Learning Volunteer.

 Volunteering for the Visits Department

 Before the Reformation in 1540, the Cathedral was a community of Benedictine monks.
 One of the Benedictine rules was to welcome all visitors as if you were welcoming Christ himself.
 We continue to welcome visitors according to this Benedictine rule and our staff, volunteer Assistants, Welcomers, Guides, Treasury Custodians and Chaplains are responsible for offering our visitors a high quality experience and warm welcome.

 We run an annual training course for new Visits’ volunteers from January to April.
 We especially need people with language skills or teaching experience.
 If you are interested, please contact the Visits Office: